 Does whitening toothpaste work?

-Now, that doesn't mean they should be totally discounted; we said they don't make a ‘huge' difference, not they don't make ‘any' difference.
+Now, that you shouldn't consider switching to a teeth whitening toothpaste at all; we said they don't make a ‘huge' difference, not they don't make ‘any' difference.

 This study into different whitening ingredients found the top three that made the most difference, especially with sustained use, were:

 - Microbeads – abrasives which are banned from use in toothpastes and other cosmetic products in the UK

 - Hydrogen peroxide – a key ingredient in many whitening kits and professional treatments

 - Blue covarine – which gives the teeth a bluish tinge, making them appear whiter